astro648/ExampleSchoolWebpage/README.md

 # ExampleSchoolWebpage
-am using this to practice using bootstrap
+I am using this to practice using bootstrap